Case study · Uniti · Networking app

 Iterate from low to high fidelity

-Multiple rounds of low-fidelity wireframes before moving to two high-fidelity mockup phases.
-Formative evaluation between phases refined the visual system, the navigation model, and the dark / purple-led aesthetic.
+Multiple rounds of low-fidelity wireframes before two phases of high-fidelity mockups.
+Formative evaluation between phases refined the navigation, the dark / purple-led aesthetic, and the safety scaffolding around the anonymous channels.

 Design rationale